-On July 12, 2016, ASUS was awarded a 50-year contract by the U.S. government to operate, maintain, and provide construction services for the water and wastewater systems at Eglin Air Force Base located in Florida.
-The initial value of the contract is estimated at approximately \$510 million over the 50-year period and is subject to annual economic price adjustments.
-This initial value is subject to adjustment based on the results of a joint inventory of assets, which is currently underway.
-ASUS will assume operations at Eglin Air Force Base in the spring of 2017 following the completion of a transition period currently underway.
+On September 29, 2017, ASUS was awarded a new 50-year contract by the U.S. government to operate, maintain, and provide construction management services for the water distribution and wastewater collection and treatment facilities at Fort Riley, a United States Army installation located in Kansas.
+The initial value of the contract is approximately \$601.4 million over the 50-year period and is subject to annual economic price adjustments.
+This initial value is also subject to adjustment based on the results of a joint inventory of assets to be performed during the transition period.
+ASUS expects to assume operations at Fort Riley following the completion of a six- to twelve-month transition period currently underway.